 All this convenience comes at a price of course.
 A shortened aluminium front fender that directly replaces the original one on a V-Star 950 will set you back around $200.

-I found this universal fender on Amazon for $21 and as you can see below they also have a variety of other generic parts available.
-Press the ‘Go’ button on the search bar below to see the full 20+ pages of custom Bobber parts that they have.
+I found a universal fender on Amazon for $21 and they also have a variety of other generic parts available.

-It may require some modifications to be carried out to get these universal parts to fit correctly but if you have the skills, patience and time then this is obviously your best option if you want to build a Bobber on a tight budget.
+A universal fender may require some modifications to be carried out to get it to fit correctly but if you have the skills, patience and time then this is obviously your best option if you want to build a Bobber on a tight budget.

 Taking into consideration that some of these parts would require repainting should you have to mod them I would estimate a self built Bobber using universal or cut down original parts would cost less than half the price of a Bobber kit.